btcpayserver/btcpayserver-doc/docs/LocalDevelopment.md

 ## Test utilities

-There is some useful scripts that you can use during development time to simulate payments.
+There are some useful scripts that you can use during development time to simulate payments.

 Please, see [README of the test project](https://github.com/btcpayserver/btcpayserver/blob/master/BTCPayServer.Tests/README.md).